CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 ## Genetic data

-Please note that there are multiple versions of the genomic data available to researchers.
 There are two main types of genomic data available to researchers at present: genotype array data and genotype array data imputed to sequence level density.
 Imputation has been performed several times as new sequenced reference panels become available.
-We are currently working on imputing all of the CLS genetic data to TOPMed, the most up to date reference panel (<https://topmed.nhlbi.nih.gov/>).

 ## Updates:

 - **2024**: TOPMed imputation completed across all cohorts
 - **Coming 2025**: Polygenic scores for multiple health and social traits ([details](/docs/PRS.html))